bmanandhar/bmanandhar.github.io/README.md

 Updated: 2/19/19

-I have always been a sincere and hard worker in any field that I worked in.
+I have always been a sincere and hard worker in any field that I worked.
 For a long period of time, I helped students by tutoring the subject of math with great patience in order to get them pas the High School.
 I also helped students of a community college at the learning center.
 I was a successful physics teacher when I lived in a different country in the past.

 I found myself always driven toward computer software since the time at the university and started learning programming languages and other technologies required to become a developer, developed several projects by writing front-end and back-end codebases to successfully access, process and render data using public API libraries.